 For additional knitting nancy posts and projects, please click here.

 * To knit back and forth, when you complete your 14th round (it helps to make a mark on your knitter or use the seam of your tape to indicate your starting point) rather than continuing in the same direction, take your yarn and bring it across the front only of the stick you just knit.
 Then wrap the next stick (continue moving in the opposite direction from your last round) in the usual manner (across the back, around the front, across the back again) until you get around to the last stick of the round.
+Knit the round as usual by pulling the lower loops up and over the top loops on each stick.
 Then repeat in the other direction and work in both directions two more times for 4 total rows of back and forth knitting.